-Based on the early price action, the direction of the December Comex Gold futures contract on Wednesday is likely to be determined by trader reaction to the 50% level at $1205.90.
+Based on the early price action and the current price at 1.1021, the direction of the EUR/USD the rest of the session on Tuesday is likely to be determined by trader reaction to the main 50% level at 1.1021.